CarlosMartinez-USDA/json-to-xml/ReadMe.md

 # Issue  3: invalid characters usage
-Issue: Several TreeSearch files contain an "&" listed within the relatedItem field.***
+**Issue**: Several TreeSearch files contain an invalid characters that will render invalid when the XML processor attempts to transform them
+The filenames containing the issues are listed below.
+Some files contain more than one issue so they are listed twice.
+T
 The following error message is rendered:
 ## Issue 3a:  "&"